rdyro/chatblade/README.md

 chatblade what does this script do < script.sh
 ```

-What gets sent to ChatGPT over the wire is:
+What gets sent to Gemini over the wire is:

 ```
 piped input